 This technique is trivial to implement and is still used today by virtually every AV solution on the planet.
 It served people well in the early days because there was a limited amount of malware that existed.
 Fast forward to 2020 and its estimated that there are more than 350k new variants every day.

 As malware has become more sophisticated fingerprinting is no longer an effective solution as most successful software now uses Fileless techniques to download payloads, generating a unique fingerprint every time it is deployed.
 This combined with other evasion techniques means it is very easy to bypass an AV solution.
-As a result, new vendors have emerged focusing on different aspects of the malware to help them detect infections.
+As a result, new vendors have emerged focusing on different aspects of the malware to help them detect cyber warfare attacks.

 Disrupting attack vectors